-- Pour the cookie mixture into a 10-inch tart pan and spread out evenly.
+- Pour the cookie mixture into a 9 or 10 inch tart pan and spread out evenly.
 Using your fingers, press the mixture firmly onto the bottom and up the sides of your pan to make the crust.

 - Bake for 9-10 minutes.
-Remove from the oven and place on a wire rack to cool for a minimum of 30 minutes.
+Remove from the oven and place on a wire rack and let cool for a minimum of 30 minutes.

 - Add sugar, cornstarch, eggs, egg yolks and Meyer lemon juice to a heavy sauce pan and place over medium heat.
 Bring to a boil.
 Cook, whisking constantly for 1-1 1/2 minutes or until thickened.

 - Remove pan from heat and add lemon zest and butter.
 Whisk constantly until the butter is melted and everything is well combined.

 - Pour the lemon filling into a small bowl and place this bowl in a larger bowl filled with ice.
 Cool for about 15 minutes.

 - Pour the cooled mixture into the cooled gingersnap crust.
 Wrap with plastic wrap and refrigerate for at least 2 hours.
 Before putting in the refrigerator, press the plastic wrap lightly onto the filling to keep a film from forming.